sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-setup.rst

 Amazon EMR Serverless Setup
 ===============

-This document provides comprehensive guide for setting up Amazon EMR Serverless, ensuring a smooth integration process with Fire Insights.
+This document provides comprehensive guide for setting up Amazon EMR Serverless, ensuring a smooth integration process with Sparkflows.

 #.
 Grant permissions to use EMR Serverless